Hazim-AS/SensorPong/README.md

 INNER JOIN sensorpong.partie WHERE Joueur_idJoueur = idJoueur AND nom='Alger' AND prenom='Kylian' AND nbrBalle >= 0 AND nbrBalle <= 50 AND frequence>=4 AND frequence<=4 AND vitesse>=0 AND vitesse<=10 AND zone_envoie LIKE '%3%' AND zone_retour LIKE '%7%' AND taux_de_reussite >= 0 AND taux_de_reussite <= 100
 ORDER BY Date DESC LIMIT 10;

-- Effacer un compte et tout ces réglages :
+- Effacer un joueur :
-DELETE *
+DELETE FROM sensorpong.joueur WHERE idJoueur=3;

+-Effacer les parties du joueurs :
+DELETE FROM sensorpong.partie WHERE Joueur_idJoueur=3;